lucioeiras/lucioeiras/README.md

 - UI/UX design

 ### 🔥 Current Projects
-- Next Level Week project Proffy, v2.0
 - Ecommunity, my project for Projete 2020
+- Rocketcast, a custom podcast player
 - My web portfolio

 ### 👁️ Searching for oportunities to change the world